The Dangers of Flea Bites for You and Your Pet

 Sometimes, environmental flea control is essential to stop potentially harmful flea bites.

-While the most effective flea control is one that cuts off fleas’ access to your pets, this isn’t always practical.
+The most effective flea control cuts off fleas’ access to your pets, but this isn’t always practical.
 Some pets are sensitive to flea collars and topical flea treatments.
-Meanwhile, even once you kill the adult fleas that bite your pet, more trouble could be lurking.
+Meanwhile, even once you kill the adult fleas biting your pet, more trouble could be lurking.
 Eggs and immature fleas in your home and on your property can take months to mature to the blood-sucking stage.
 Ugh!
 So, environmental flea control measures become critical.

-Professional flea control to treat your property is another approach to environmental flea control.
+Professional flea control service providers understand the complex flea life cycle and work to break it.
 Your service professional comes to your home armed with the tools to kill adult fleas and their eggs.
 They target all the spots where fleas like to hide, treating your plants, dog runs, kennels, and any place where fleas are prone to shelter.
+They should also examine your property for vulnerabilities, including breaks in the fencing that allow wildlife to enter, broken irrigation causing damp spots, and other ways you may be attracting or harboring fleas.

-Often, the best way to eliminate flea bites is through a comprehensive approach.
+Often, the best way to eliminate flea bites on humans and pets is through a comprehensive approach.
 Topical dog flea bite treatments, together with home hygiene and an environmental flea control like Mosquito Joe®, can help you tame an infestation.

 While fleas and the dangers of flea bites are common problems for pets and their parents, you don’t have to fight them alone!
 Mosquito Joe makes the outdoors fun again for both you and your pets by controlling nasty biters like mosquitoes, fleas, and ticks.

 Our service professionals arrive promptly, in uniform, and driving a marked van.
 They have all the equipment and expertise required to effectively keep fleas, ticks, and mosquitoes away from your property.
-And all of our work is backed by the Neighborly Done Right Promise™, which ensures your satisfaction.
+All of our work is backed by the Mosquito Joe Satisfaction Guarantee and the Neighborly Done Right Promise®, which ensures your satisfaction.

 Our barrier treatment sprays are effective at seeking out pests where they hide, live, and breed.
-Not only can we make your yard and garden enjoyable again for you and your pets, but we also provide tips and advice on how to protect you, your family, your pets, and your property from annoying biters.
+We also offer highly effective eco-friendly pest control solutions and specialty pest services.
+Not only can our home pest control make your yard and garden enjoyable again for you and your pets, but we also provide tips and advice on how to protect you, your family, your pets, and your property from annoying biters.

-To learn more or to get started, contact Mosquito Joe nearest you today to help make flea bites a thing of the past.
+To get started on your flea-free future, request a free quote today to help make flea bites a thing of the past.

 Back